slouc/btree/README.md

-btree
+Binary search tree
 =====

-Binary search tree implemented in Scala.
+Standard BST, but implemented in a purely functional way.